-Speeding charge reduced to Defective Equipment in Emporia County, Va
+Speeding reduced to Defective Equipment in Emporia County, Va

 Nick Wright represented a client charged with Speeding as he was clocked driving 72 MPH in a 60 MPH zone in Emporia, Va.
 The client was a resident of North Carolina and would have a difficult time appearing in court and was looking at both license points and insurance points.
 On the trial date, Mr. Wright was not only able to get the client’s appearance at trial waived but convinced the judge to reduce the Speeding charge to Defective Equipment, a non-moving, no-points violation.
 The client only needed to pay a small fine and court costs and avoided both license points and insurance points.

 If you have been charged with Speeding/Reckless Driving in Emporia Virginia, it is important that you contact an attorney that understands Virginia’s traffic laws and can guide you accordingly.
-John Weiland, Samantha Upton, and Nick Wright of Weiland Upton, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Speeding/Reckless Driving and DUI, and are ready to help you win your case.
+John Weiland, The Weiland Firm, and Nick Wright of The Weiland Firm, PLC, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Speeding/Reckless Driving and DUI, and are ready to help you win your case.

 The Weiland Firm, PLC is a leading Virginia Traffic Law Firm

 - Speeding ticket 10+ MPH in Brunswick County Va reduced Speeding ticket 10+ MPH in Brunswick County Va reduced to Defective Equipment for out of state driver The Weiland Firm represented a client charged with Speeding as she was clocked driving 80 MPH in a 70 MPH zone in Brunswick County, Va.
 The client was licensed to drive in New Jersey and had a clean driving record.
 On the trial date,…